Quantum Cellular Automata on Symmetric Subalgebras: General finite Abelian group

 where each tensor product in Eq.\eqref{eq:Gchain} is a matrix algebra.
 Consequently, the transformation restricts to an automorphism of $\mO_{2n} \otimes \mO_{2n+1}$, which, being an inner automorphism, can be implemented by a local unitary $Q_{2n}^\dagger \in \mO_{2n} \otimes \mO_{2n+1}$ for $n \in [k+1, t-1]$.
 Thus, we conclude that acts as the identity on $\otimes_{n=k+1}^{t-1} (\mO_{2n}\otimes \mO_{2n+1})$, where is a unitary operator with non-trivial action restricted to $[I_{2k}, I_{2t+1}]$.
 Extending this construction across the entire system, we obtain an FDC acting on the chain, given by Following the same reasoning as in Eqs \eqref{eq:FDCconstruction1} and \eqref{eq:FDCconstruction2}, the transformation $W \circ \mathrm{T}^{-1} \circ K^{-1} \circ \alpha$ acts on the symmetric subalgebra $\B$ as identity.

 \emph{Step 5:} Finally, we demonstrate that $W$ is an FDC with $G$-symmetric gates.
-This follows straightforwardly: by the same analysis as in the paragraph following Eq.\eqref{eq:WsymFDC}, we see that $\mathrm{T} \circ W^\dagger$ is a uQCA that commutes with the $G$ symmetry and entangles a trivial $G$-SPT.
-Since, as in Eq.\eqref{eq:primefactors}, we decompose the local Hilbert space such that the symmetry operator factorizes across its prime factors, $\mathrm{T}$ also commutes with the symmetry.
-Thus, $W$ is a symmetric FDC entangling a trivial $G$-SPT, and by Theorem \ref{thm:GsymFDC}, it is indeed an FDC with $G$-symmetric gates. \end{proof}
+This follows straightforwardly: {By construction, $K^{-1}\circ \alpha$, and therefore $\mathrm{T} \circ W^\dagger$, implements a trivial anyon permutation (it preserves all string types).
+Furthermore, as in Eq.~\eqref{eq:primefactors}, we decompose the local Hilbert space such that the symmetry operator factorizes across its prime factors, and $\mathrm{T}$ commutes with the $G$-symmetry and also implements a trivial anyon permutation.
+As a consequence, the FDC $W$, as a composition of $\mathrm{T}$ and $K^{-1}\circ\alpha$, when acting on $\B$, preserves all string types -- in particular the symmetry string:

+with $O_L(g)$ and $O_R(g)$ carrying trivial $G$-charge (here we use the same notation as in Prop.~\ref{prop:Gtransform}).
+This implies that $W^\dagger$ is a $G$-symmetric FDC that entangles a \emph{trivial} $G$-SPT, because when $G$ is finite Abelian, the Künneth formula implies that $H^2(G,U(1))$ is completely specified by the $G$-charge of $O_L(g)$ \cite{2014decorated}, which is trivial.
+Therefore, $W^\dagger$ is indeed an FDC with $G$-symmetric gates, according to Lemma~\ref{lemma:sFDC}.